 Conductor: Brandon Phillips

-As a result of the Len Van Zyl competition, Phillips studied conducting in the United States at the Northwestern University in Chicago under Maestro Victor Yampolsky in 2010.
+As a result of the Len Van Zyl competition, Phillips furthered studies in conducting — at the Northwestern University in Chicago under Maestro Victor Yampolsky in 2010 and with Arjan Tien in the Netherlands.
 While in the US, Phillips was a conducting intern with the Philadelphia Symphony Orchestra.
-In 2014, he conducted the Miagi Orchestra in Berlin and Amsterdam to critical acclaim.

-Phillips is regularly invited as an adjudicator and conductor for various competitions such as the ATKV, Artscape National Youth, Unisa Winds and the Schock Singing competitions.
+Phillips is regularly invited as an adjudicator and conductor for various competitions such as the ATKV, Artscape National Youth, Unisa Winds and the Shock Singing competitions.

 He works with many of South Africa’s orchestras and choirs.
-These include the Miagi Youth Orchestra, and Sasol National Youth Festival as well as the Johannesburg Festival Orchestra, Unisa Symphony Orchestra, Johannesburg Philharmonic Orchestra, Bloemfontein University Symphony, Black Tie Ensemble, the Cape Town Philharmonia Choir, the New Apostolic Symphony and Choir and, of course, the Cape Town Philharmonic Orchestra.
+These include the Miagi Youth Orchestra Festival, Sasol National Youth Festival as well as the Johannesburg Festival Orchestra, Unisa Symphony Orchestra, Bloemfontein University Symphony, Black Tie Ensemble, the Cape Philharmonic Choir, the New Apostolic Symphony and Choir and, of course, the Cape Town Philharmonic Orchestra.
 He has also conducted at the Stellenbosch International Chamber Music Festival.